 We see climate change as both an urgent challenge and a unique opportunity to build a better future.
 Yet we are under no illusions about the scale of the task before us.

 The transition to a sustainable, “net zero” carbon economy will be a complex process.
-It necessitates profound changes in how countries adjust policy, how businesses are run and how people live their lives.
+It necessitates profound changes in public policy, businesses practices and personal life choices.
 It will also require greater collaboration across nations and industries as well as trillions of dollars of capital to be re-directed to green technology.

-Pictet aims to contribute to tackling climate change through a set of clear business and investment objectives and transparent reporting.
+Pictet contributes to tackling climate change through a set of clear business and investment objectives as well as concrete targets.
+The latter will be made public and transparently reported on in 2022 as part of a dedicated climate action plan.
 We will ensure that our investment decisions and solutions have a positive impact, drive decarbonisation and exclude firms unwilling to transform.

 These commitments are integral to our Vision 2025 for sustainability and responsible investment which articulates three ambitions:

-- To significantly reduce the environmental impact of our activities and investments
+- To significantly reduce the environmental impact of our own activities and investments

-- To fully integrate environmental, social and governance (ESG) factors and active ownership into all investment processes
+- To fully integrate environmental, social and governance (ESG) factors as well as active ownership into all our investment processes

 - To be a leading provider of responsible investment products and solutions